U.S. names possible East Coast missile defense sites, but far from decision

 Creedon said building an additional interceptor site would be "extraordinarily expensive," but detailed estimates would not be known until a specific site was chosen.

-Missile defense experts say it would cost well over $1 billion, and as much as $5 billion, to build an additional site.
+Missile defense experts say it would cost well over $1 billion, and possibly as much as $5 billion to build an additional site.

 Boeing Co manages the Pentagon's existing program to deal with long-range missile threats, while Raytheon Co and Orbital Sciences Corp build the interceptors and rockets.
 It is not yet known which contractors would be involved in construction of any new site.

-John Isaacs, who heads the nonprofit Council for a Livable World, said it was premature to talk about expanding a missile defense system that had failed to intercept enemy missiles in six of 10 tests conducted since 2002.

-"The United States should not rush to deploy a missile defense site on the East Coast until a need ... is identified and the interceptors to be deployed at the site prove effective and suitable in operationally realistic tests," he said.

-Creedon did not comment directly when asked if sequestration budget cuts would force the Pentagon to scale back its plan to add 14 interceptors to the current site in Fort Greely, Alaska, by 2017, a project estimated to cost around $1 billion.
+Creedon did not comment directly when asked if sequestration budget cuts would force the Pentagon to scale back its plan to add 14 interceptors to the current site in Fort Greely, Alaska, a projected estimated to cost around $1 billion.
 She said only that sequestration was "a huge problem across the department."

-Senior U.S. defense officials said they remained confident that the United States was already well protected against possible missile attacks from North Korea by the two existing missile interceptor sites, one in California and the one in Alaska.
+Senior U.S. defense officials said they remained confident that the United States was already well protected against possible missile attacks from North Korea by the two existing missile interceptor sites, one in California and that in Alaska, where the Pentagon plans to add 14 more interceptors by 2017.

 The naming of the possible new sites on the East Coast comes as a result of pressure from Congress, which has been concerned about the ability of the West Coast sites to protect against all possible missile threats, especially if Iran develops the capability to launch intercontinental ballistic missiles.

-Lawmakers added a measure to the 2013 defense authorization law requiring U.S. officials to identify three possible interceptor sites, including at least two on the East Coast.
+Lawmakers added a measure to the 2013 defense authorization law requiring the Pentagon to identify three possible places for an additional interceptor site, including at least two on the East Coast.

-Pentagon officials say a further site is not needed, although Missile Defense Agency Director Vice Admiral James Syring told Reuters in an interview this week that a site in the eastern United States "would help with Iran."
+Pentagon officials say an additional site is not needed, although Vice Admiral James Syring, director of the Missile Defense Agency, said a site in the eastern United States "would help with Iran."

-Senator Carl Levin, chairman of the Senate Armed Services Committee, also remained skeptical, even though one of the sites is in his home state of Michigan.

-"The military has told us that to this point, there is no military requirement for such an additional site.
-If such a requirement is shown in the future, the site should be located wherever it is most effective," he said in a statement.

 Creedon said the Pentagon was complying with the law despite its reservations, and had spent the past months using publicly available data to whittle down a list of 450 federally owned sites, first to 10, and now to five.